LokoDenis/cv_project/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* The owner of this repo is alev.
-* Other community or team contact
+* Contact emails: lokodenis73@gmail.com
+		  dobelyakov@edu.hse.ru